Through The Fibro Fog

 • Pantry staple ingredients.
 Other than the apple, these are all ingredients typically to hand.

-all the ingredients for apple pie granola.
+individually labelled ingredients to make apple pie granola.

 This healthy cinnamon apple granola is largely made with the fruit and pantry staples.
 Raid the fruit basket and the pantry for these and other ingredients: